wilkster/SnipShape/Readme.md

 # SnipShape Screen Capture and Annotation Tool

 AutoHotkey 2.1 alternate to Windows Snipping Tool with additional features and lower system impact.
-Creates Gui of Snip that can be manipulated onscreen with shapes and annotation tools added to it.
+Creates a overlay Gui of Sniped area that can be manipulated onscreen with shapes and annotation tools added to it.
+Based on Autohotkey Snipper tool that places the snip GUI directly over the snipped area vs the more complex methods of using external windows or retrieving from the clipboard.
+Small buttonbar is available to assist with annotation and other tools.

 ## Credits

-Credits:
+**Credits:**
 Fanatic Guru / SKAN / iseahound plus
 The work of dozens of people inspired this script.
 Many of them sited/listed in the source code: